doseofted/prim-rpc/CONTRIBUTING.md

 # Contributions

 Prim+RPC is intended to become **a standard way to communicate between JavaScript environments**.
-This means several things.
-Prim+RPC should be:
+This means Prim+RPC should be:

 - Easy to use for developers of all skill levels
 - Simple to integrate into your favorite server/client frameworks